dkowis/EctoBGone/README.txt

-== ABOUT ANTISLIME ==
+== ABOUT ECTO-B-GONE ==

+When there's too much slime in your Bukkit server, who ya gonna call?

-AntiSlime is a stupidly simple plugin to prevent slimes from spawning.
+ECTO-B-GONE is a stupidly simple plugin to prevent slimes from spawning.
 Currently in 1.4, the slimes spawn too fast, so this intercepts the spawning event and cancels it.